MicrosoftDocs/visualstudio-docs/docs/profiling/isolate-performance-issue.md

 ## Investigate call counts and timing data

-Let's take a look at a trace from the Instrumentation tool to see if you can try to find out more about what is happening with the threads.
+Let's take a look at a trace from the Instrumentation tool to see if we can try to find out more about what is happening with the threads.

 When the diagnostic data loads, first check the initial *.diagsession* report page that shows Top Insights and the Hot Path.
 In the Instrumentation trace, the Hot Path shows the code path with longest function times in your app.
 These sections may provide tips to help you quickly identify performance issues that you can improve.